Whicher's Sawmill

 Figure 5A illustrates the life and demise of Whicher's Sawmill which for many, many years was the industrial lifeblood of Colpoy's Bay.

-In general, mills were vital to everyday life and advancement in the village.
-Sawmills were the endpoint for the vast amounts of timber taken off the Bruce Peninsula in the early days, and Grist mills provided residents with flour for breadmaking.
-The old sawmilling business could be quite profitable, but was also very competetive and risky.
+Sawmills were the endpoint for the vast amounts of timber taken off the Bruce Peninsula in the early days.
+The business could be quite profitable, but was also very competetive and risky.
 The largest non-economic threat of running a mill was the danger of fire.
-The wooden frame buildings, lumber product and resulting sawdust were all very combustible.
+The wooden frame buildings, the lumber itself and resulting sawdust were all very combustible.
 The steam engines powering the mill were always a potential source of flames, as were the gas lamps (and later early electric lamps) that provided light.

 As an interesting note, if the waves are just right, wood chips from Whicher's mill still wash up on the village shoreline nearly 50 years after the mill produced it's last board...an echoing reminder of the industrial past of Colpoy's Bay!